Does My Facility Need An Automated Security Door?

 This question gets asked a lot, and the answer is usually “yes.”
 In the modern world the need for access control, such as security entry doors, is a must for many public & private industries.
 Government facilities and offices, including police stations, courthouses, and critical infrastructure, have an unparalleled need for automated access control.
 These automated security doors provide a number of advantages overmanned or guarded entrances; as they are automatically controlled by Programmable Logic Controllers (PLC) and configured to perform to best suit the specific needs of your site.

-Government security door systems are also designed for weapons detection, access control, and materials control to guard against theft, and to prevent harmful substances from entering the facility.
+For instance: a government building will require far more stringent protocols than that of a school or hospital; as varied levels of security are imperative to the safety and security of the building in question.
+Government security entry door systems are also designed for weapons detection, access control, and materials control to guard against theft, and to prevent harmful substances from entering the facility.

-Automated security doors guarantee 100% objectivity to perform as required to maintain facility safety and security.
-In addition, government & commercial security doors are more economical than manned entrances, and usually pay for themselves in less than 2 years.
+So by using automated security doors you can guarantee 100% objectivity to perform as required to maintain facility safety and security.
+In fact, using this style of commercial entrance systems allows you to save money, as these automated entrances more economical than manned entrances, and usually, they pay for themselves in less than 2 years.

-In 2012 Isotec’s automated security doors were awarded the Certificate of Designation by the Department of Homeland Security (DHS) as Qualified Anti-terrorism Technologies.
+In 2012, Isotec’s automated security doors were awarded the Certificate of Designation by the Department of Homeland Security (DHS) as Qualified Anti-terrorism Technologies.
 This approval allows for certain liability protections against acts of terrorism.
-In addition to legal protections, the DHS has set the safety and security standards for automates security door entrances.
+In addition to legal protections, the DHS has set the safety and security standards for automated security door entrances.